multifs: Allow filesystems to be assigned RADOS namespace as well as pool for metadata and data

 It's so that we don't have multiple daemons with the same rank (but different filesystem IDs) touching the same pool (doesn't happen at moment but will happen when using namespaces) the incarnation logic works to preserve operation order on crashes.

-#3 Updated by John Spray over 3 years ago
+#3 Updated by John Spray about 4 years ago

 Just in case I lose it, the draft code for splitting messengers was here: https://github.com/jcsp/ceph/tree/wip-15399-twomsg

-#17 Updated by Patrick Donnelly 10 months ago
+#17 Updated by Patrick Donnelly about 1 year ago

 - Assignee deleted (